hubsienda/qfun/content/help/request-examples.md

 A good QOOBIX request should be specific enough that a commercial manager could act on the result.

-Before submitting, ask yourself:

-1. Have I named the product clearly?
-2. Have I named the target country?
-3. Have I explained the decision I need to make?
-4. Have I described customer types and channels?
-5. Have I listed known competitors or substitutes?
-6. Have I explained what is already known?
-7. Have I chosen the right commercial objective?
+Before submitting, ask yourself whether you have named the product clearly, named the target country, explained the decision you need to make, described customer types and channels, listed known competitors or substitutes, explained what is already known, and chosen the right commercial objective.

 If the answer is yes, the report will usually be much more useful.